flurach/lord/README.md

 $ make
 ```

-this build the `bin/lord` executable.
+this builds the `bin/lord` executable.